ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    value that represents a target architecture specific address
 >    space identifier AS.
 >
->        The action is the same as for `DW_OP_breg`, except that R is used
+>    The action is the same as for `DW_OP_bregx`, except that AS is
->    as the register number, B is used as the byte displacement, and
->    AS is used as the address space identifier.
+>    used as the address space identifier.
 >
 >    The address identifier value AS must be one of the values defined
 >    by the architecture's ABI.
 >
->        *Target architectures are encouraged to
+>    *Target architectures are encouraged to define `DW_ASPACE_*`
->    define `DW_ASPACE_*` constants for their address spaces.*
+>    constants for their address spaces.*

 In section 3.13, rename `DW_OP_xderef*` to `DW_OP_aspace_deref*` and
 note that `DW_OP_xderef*` is still available as an alias.